 Topical lectures, academic research, and hands-on laboratory studies are at the heart of all molecular biology programs.
-Research requirements are considerably more extensive at the graduate level.
+Research requirements are considerably more extensive at the graduate level and program length varies.
 Master's and doctoral students can typically specialize some of their courses and research opportunities in a microbiology niche that interests them.
 Graduates of all levels are eligible for molecular biology-related work, although an advanced degree can bring wider opportunities.